Arby3k/Lab-12/README.md

 };
 ```

-Current implimentation of grades that may be tracked.
+Current implementation of grades that may be tracked.